Canberra: Name

 Numerous local commentators, including the Ngunnawal elder Don Bell, have speculated upon possible meanings of "Canberra" over the years.
 These include "meeting place", "woman's breasts" and "the hollow between a woman's breasts".

-Alternative proposals for the name of the city during its planning included Austral, Australville, Aurora, Captain Cook, Caucus City, Cookaburra, Dampier, Eden, Eucalypta, Flinders, Gonebroke Home, Hopetoun, Kangaremu, Myola, Meladneyperbane, New Era, Olympus, Paradise, Shakespeare, Sydmelperadbrisho, Swindleville, The National City, Union City, Unison, Wattleton, Wheatwoolgold, Yass-Canberra.
+Alternative proposals for the name of the city during its planning included Austral, Australville, Aurora, Captain Cook, Caucus City, Cookaburra, Dampier, Eden, Eucalypta, Flinders, Gonebroke, Home, Hopetoun, Kangaremu, Myola, Meladneyperbane, New Era, Olympus, Paradise, Shakespeare, Sydmelperadbrisho, Swindleville, The National City, Union City, Unison, Wattleton, Wheatwoolgold, Yass-Canberra.

 History

-First inhabitants
+First Nations peoples

-Before British colonisation, the area in which Canberra would eventually be constructed was inhabited by Indigenous Australians.
-Anthropologist Norman Tindale suggested the principal group occupying the region were the Ngunnawal people, while the Ngarigo lived immediately to the south of the ACT, the Wandandian to the east, the Walgulu also to the south, Gandangara people to the north and Wiradjuri to the north-west.
+The first peoples of the Canberra area include the Ngunnawal, Ngunawal and Ngambri peoples.
+Other groups claiming a connection to the land include the Ngarigo (who also lived directly to the south) and the Ngambri-Guumaal.
+Neighbouring groups include the Wandandian to the east, the Walgulu also to the south, Gandangara people to the north and Wiradjuri to the north-west.

 The first British settlers into the Canberra area described two clans of Ngunnawal people resident to the vicinity.
-The Canberry or Nganbra clan lived mostly around Sullivan's Creek and had ceremonial grounds at the base of Black Mountain, while the Pialligo clan had land around what is now Canberra Airport.
+The Canberry or Nganbra clan lived mostly around Sullivan's Creek and had ceremonial grounds at the base of Galambary (Black Mountain), while the Pialligo clan had land around what is now Canberra Airport.
+The people living here carefully managed and cultivated the land with fire, farmed yams, and hunted for food.

 Archaeological evidence of settlement in the region includes inhabited rock shelters, rock paintings and engravings, burial places, camps and quarry sites as well as stone tools and arrangements.
 Artefacts suggests early human activity occurred at some point in the area 21,000 years previously.

+Still today, Ngunnawal men into the present conduct ceremony on the banks of the river, Murrumbidgee River.
+They travel upstream as they receive their Totems and corresponding responsibilities for land management.
+'Murrum' means 'Pathway' and Bidgee means 'Boss'.

+The submerged limestone caves beneath Lake Burley Griffin contained Aboriginal rock art, some of the only sites in the region.

+Galambary (Black Mountain) is an important Aboriginal meeting and business site, predominantly for men's business.
+According to the Ngunnawal and Ngambri people, Mt Ainslie is primarily for place of women's business.
+Black Mountain and Mount Ainslie are referred to as women's breasts.
+Galambary was also used by Ngunnawal people as an initiation site, with the mountain itself said to represent the growth of a boy into a man.